jraska/Dagger-Codelab/README.md

 }

 ```
-and sync Android Studio. `implementation` is here to see the API and internal code from Dagger, `kapt` dependency pulls in the Dagger annotation processor.
+ `implementation` is here to see the API and internal code from Dagger, `kapt` dependency pulls in the Dagger annotation processor.

 ## Task 2: Adding @Inject annotation
 Dagger can satisfy dependencies of any instance, which declares its constructor with `@javax.inject.Inject` annotation.
 We can start by adding a `@Inject` constructor to `LibraryEventAnalytics`